20 Free Things to Do in the Cook Islands© CookIslandsPocketGuide.com

 20. Hit the Cook Islands’ Biggest Events

-The Cook Islands has a lively annual event calendar allowing you to experience the vibrant Cook Islander culture for free!
+The Cook Islands has a lively annual event calendar, allowing you to experience the vibrant Cook Islander culture at no cost.
 See parades and beauty pageants in the Te Mire Tiare Flower Festival, watch outrigger canoe racing at the Vaka Eiva Festival, see the “round the island dance” of Aitutaki’s Koni Raoni at New Year and Christmas, and much more!
-Check out the 10 Biggest Festivals in the Cook Islands and The Top Events & Festivals in the Cook Islands for ideas.

 More Free Things to Do in the Cook Islands